Factsheet: Emergency Medical Treatment

 Emergency treatment, and transfers to hospital

-In emergency situations it is not uncommon for health professionals or aged care workers to be uncertain about whether or not an aged care resident should receive treatment, and/or be transferred to hospital.
+In emergency situations it is not uncommon for health professionals or aged care workers to be uncertain about whether or not an older person should receive treatment, and/or be transferred to hospital.
 This dilemma may occur when, for example:

 - A person with capacity states they do not want to go to hospital, and/or refuses treatment.